Charwelton: Economic and social history

 There are three mounds in the parish that are the sites of former windmills.
 One is on a hill 170 m above sea level, east of the present village and just east of the trackbed of the former railway line.
 Another is on Charwelton Hill, 206 m above sea level and 3/4 mi southwest of the village beside the road to Byfield.
 The third is on a slight hill 157 m above sea level and about 3/4 mile south of Charwelton.

 The Great Central Main Line from Nottingham Victoria to London Marylebone was built through the parish in the 1890s and opened in March 1899.
 The line crossed the river between Charwelton and Church Charwelton.
 Charwelton railway station was built just east of the packhorse bridge.
 Just south of the village were Charwelton Watertroughs.
 British Railways closed Charwelton station in March 1963 and the line in September 1966.

 From 1917 until 1961 the Park Gate Iron and Steel Company had a quarry at Cherwell Farm northwest of Charwelton village, on the northern boundary with the parish of Hellidon.
 From there it ran a 1.5 mi mineral railway down the Cherwell valley to bring ironstone to the main line at Charwelton station.
 A tank engine called Charwelton was built for the line in 1917, worked it until 1942, and is now preserved on the Kent and East Sussex Railway.

 Charwelton had a post office in Church Street.
 This has now closed and been turned back into a private home.

 Amenities

 Charwelton has a public house, the Fox and Hounds.
 It closed in 2012 and in September 2013 it was sold to a property company, Family Housing Ltd of Kettering.
 But the company gave the village until the end of October 2013 to buy it, and villagers raised enough capital to found a co-operative society, buy the Fox and Hounds and reopen it.
-It is now a Gastro Pub run by David and Sarah.
-From their experience with top clients within the London area, they decided to bring these delights to the village area.
-Their dedication and hard work has resulted with some top awards, including the Michelin Guide, Best Pub Awards, to name but a few.